vsoch/vsoch.github.io/_posts/2020/2020-02-01-technology-better.md

 The first question that is easy to answer is with respect to the devices themselves.
-There is a big huzzah every year or so about upgraded versions of iphones, and it begs the question, does upgrading your iphone to some newer verison that also comes with an upgraded price tag really improve your quality of life?
+There is a big huzzah every year or so about upgraded versions of iphones, and it begs the question, does upgrading your iphone to some newer version that also comes with an upgraded price tag really improve your quality of life?
 I'm going to venture to say no.
 Without context of other phones, you likely wouldn't realize that your phone is slightly slower.